Land of the free

 Adventure athlete who became the first Swedish woman to climb Mount Everest and the only person in the world to circumnavigate the lower 48 States of the United States by own power.
 Renata travels the world but her base is Jönköping, in the middle of Sweden.

-Renata Chlumska has an adventurer seen more of the world than most.
+Adventurer Renata Chlumska has seen more of the world than most.
 Photo: David Elmfeldt

 Renata Chlumska is one of these latter day professionals.
 As an adventurer and mountain climber she has seen more of the world than most.
 Much of her preparation is done on home turf.